Drew3KW/mischief-made-analytics/README.md

 - `fct_order_items` remains at order-item grain
 - Summary-layer models should be BI-friendly and built on validated upstream logic
 - Raw ingestion and canonical raw rebuild are separate concerns
-- API ingestion should remain parallel to CSV ingestion until validation is complete
-- API-derived shadow raw, shadow staging, hybrid candidate, and dry-run layers should be validated before production canonical raw automation
+- API landing, raw candidate shaping, canonical raw replacement, and warehouse refresh are separate steps
+- CSV ingestion remains available as a fallback path
+- Future canonical raw automation should include validation gates and rollback awareness

 ## Current status